elves/elvish/website/ref/language.md

     -   If the `unknown-command` pragma is set to `disallow`, such command heads trigger a compilation error.

-If the head is not a single string literal, it is evaluated as a normal expression.
-The expression must evaluate to one value, and the value must be one of the following:

--   A callable value: a function or external command.

--   A string containing at least one slash, in which case it is treated like an external command with the string value as its path.

 Examples of commands using static resolution:

 ```elvish-transcript